CihatAltiparmak/Electra/README.md

 •PROPERTIES

-It just runs in linux.It does not windows.
+It just runs in linux.It does not in windows.
 You can run this program in python3 and python2.

 •DEPENDENCIES